zoli456/discord-temp-channels/README.md

 # Discord Temporary Voice Channels

-This framework works the same way its parent does (see [discord-temp-channels](https://github.com/Androz2091/discord-temp-channels) of [Androz2091](https://github.com/Androz2091)) except that it brings a few new features:
+This framework works the same way its parent does (see [discord-temp-channels](https://github.com/Androz2091/discord-temp-channels) of [Androz2091](https://github.com/Androz2091) except that it brings a few new features:
-- create a temporary text channel via a textual command
-- delete a temporary text channel via a textual command
+- create/delete a temporary text channel via an event
 - more events like `voiceChannelCreate`, `textChannelCreate` and **2 more**
 - give the temporary channels' owner the `MANAGE_CHANNELS` permission on them
 - give more permissions to users/roles when channels are created (via registered parent options)